vrothberg/vgrep/README.md

          selectors: '3' (single), '1,2,6' (multi), '1-8' (range)
           commands: print, show, context, tree, delete, files, quit, ?
 ```
-The vgrep commands can be passed directly to the ``--show/-s`` flag, for instance as ``--show "c5 1-10"`` to show the five context lines of the first then matched lines.
+The vgrep commands can be passed directly to the ``--show/-s`` flag, for instance as ``--show "c5 1-10"`` to show the five context lines of the first ten matched lines.
 Furthermore, the commands can be executed in an interactive shell via the ``--interactive/-i`` flag.
 Running ``vgrep --interactive`` will enter the shell directly, ``vgrep --show 1 --interactive`` will first open the first matched line in the editor and enter the interactive shell after.

 vgrep supports the following commands: